Dexalot/dexalot-docs/docs/en/contracts/Errors.md

 ## Portfolio

-P-AFNE-01: available funds not enough
+P-AFNE-01: available funds not enough while entering order

-P-AFNE-02: available funds not enough
+P-AFNE-02: available funds not enough while attempting to transfer tokens between accounts

 P-ALOA-01: at least one account needed in admin group

 P-ALOA-02: can not remove PortfolioBridge from PORTFOLIO_BRIDGE_ROLE, use setPortfolioBridge function instead

-P-AMVL-01: amount cannot be more than total value locked

 P-AUCT-01: can not withdraw/transfer auction token before auction is finalized